skywoodsz/skywoodsz/README.md

 ### Hi there 👋
-I am a master's student at Harbin Institute of Technology, Shenzhen.
+I am a Ph.D. student at The Chinese University of Hong Kong.

-My interests include optimal control, visual control, and so on.
+My research interests include whole-body control, multi-contact planning, and related areas in robotics.

 I’ve worked with legged robots, UAVs, and mobile manipulators.

-More information about me can be found at https://skywoodsz.github.io/
+More information about me can be found at https://skywoodsz.github.io/.

 <!--
 ### Current